bioinf/Sibelia/INSTALL.md

 Installation
 ============

-Sibelia is distributed both as binaries (Linux and OS X) and as source codes.
+"Sibelia" is distributed both as binaries (Linux and OS X) and as source codes.
 If you build "Sibelia" from source codes, you have to install it before usage.

 System requirements
 -------------------
 "C-Sibelia" requires "Python" and "Perl" to be istalled in your system.
 Please note that "C-Sibelia" runs only under "Python2" of version at least 2.7.
 The annotation script requires "Java" runtime.
+Unfortunately, "C-Sibelia" is available only under "Linux",

 Building from the Source Code
 -----------------------------